EcoNet-NZ/cams-weeds-utilities/docs/project/ROADMAP.md

 ## Overview

 This roadmap delivers the CAMS Utilities modular framework through iterative, value-driven development.
-The framework provides shared infrastructure for multiple processing modules, with the Spatial Query Optimization system as the first implementation.
+The framework provides shared infrastructure for multiple processing modules, with the Spatial Field Updater system as the first implementation.
 Each increment provides testable functionality that builds toward a comprehensive automation platform for the Conservation Activity Management System.

 ---